suriyun-production/mmorpg-kit-docs/docs/pages/025-getting-started-mmo.md

 For **Linux / Mac**, use **Terminal** go to path where you build the game such as /Game/ then enter command like this

 ```
-$ ./Game.app -startMapSpawnServer -spawnExePath "Path of your execution file such as /Game/Game.app" -startCentralServer -startChatServer
+$ ./Game.app -startMapSpawnServer -spawnExePath "Path of your execution file such as /Game/Game.app" -startCentralServer -startChatServer -machineAddress "192.168.1.102"
 ```

 Then start the game to test it